hexian000/kcptun-libev/README.md

 Compared to that, kcptun-libev should be much more lightweight.
 The main executable is around 100~200KiB on most platforms\* and it also have a much lower cpu/mem footprint.

-*\* Some required libraries are dynamically linked, see runtime dependencies below.*
+*\* Some required libraries are dynamically linked, see runtime dependencies below.
+Statically linked executable can be larger due to these libraries.*

 For your convenience, some statically-linked executables are also provided in the [Releases](https://github.com/hexian000/kcptun-libev/releases) section.